Le Cri de Paris

 Le Cri de Paris was an illustrated French political magazine that was founded by Alexandre Natanson in 1897 and was at the beginning a supplement of La Revue Blanche.

 Le Cri de Paris title means The Paris Protest in English, but it has in French two other meanings like Paris Fashion (as in « le dernier cri », chic, etc.) and cri as in cris de Paris, i.e. the street cries.
 This ambiguous title was forged by Félix Fénéon.

+Anti-colonialist cartoon published in 1899.
+In it, Hermann-Paul denounces the Western hypocrisy used to justify colonization.

 The magazine covered news, political articles and satire.
 Juan Gris was one of its illustrators.
 It featured pro-Dreyfus and anti-colonialist drawings by Hermann Paul and Ibels.
 The magazine was subject to frequent censorship.
 Le Cri de Paris ceased publication in 1940.